kngetich45/School-management-system/README.md

 Kibsonagency software for primary schools

+Its based of two types:
+    1: A java Based software
+    2: a C# based software

 Very easy to use.
 User-friendly software for teachers and administration department.
 It has simplified our tasks to a great extent and we would certainly recommend School management software for schools, which would like to make their school administrative tasks much easy & manageable.

 FEATURES